UtahTriangle/pointypal/README.md

 With the entire source code available here, anybody is welcome to host their own instance of PointyPal.
 However, Utah Triangle hosts an instance of PointyPal for free.

 To add PointyPal to your server, go to [pointypal.utahtriangle.org](https://pointypal.utahtriangle.org) and grant the bot the necessary permissions.
-Once finished, you'll receive a notification that PointyPal was added to your server successfully, and was able to create the **#📝pal-class-manager** chat.
+Once finished, you'll receive a notification that PointyPal was added to your server successfully.

-## Using the Class Manager

-Upon joining the server, PointyPal will create the **#📝pal-class-manager** chat.
-This chat is the **only** location where PointyPal will respond to any bot-specific commands.
-The placement of this chat is flexible - as long as PointyPal has the access to read messages in the Class Manager channel, it will work.

-Note that the name of the Class Manager channel **must** be **#📝pal-class-manager**.
-If the chat is renamed, or is not visible to PointyPal, it will not be able to respond to any commands.
-If the channel is ever renamed or removed, simply create a new channel of the same name.

 ## General Commands